tendermint/rust-abci/CONTRIBUTING.md

 There are several ways to identify an area where you can contribute to Chain:

-If you'd like to solve a issue, please say that you are claiming it in the issue.
-This makes sure that no one else will work on it and the work isn't duplicated.
+If you'd like to solve a issue, please comment that you would like to claim the issue.
+This makes sure that no one else will work on it.

 ## Forking
 ---

-Once you have a issue that you would to work on, comment on it to claim it:
+Once you have a issue that you would to work on and commented on it to claim it:

 * Fork the repository to your Github account.
 * Clone your fork to your local machine